RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 ![Blend Group Polyline](./media/polyline-scale-target-0-00.png)

-The distribution has remained unchanged.
+In this case the inserted points could be anywhere on the source curve.
+They shouldn't influence the interpolation.

-This implies that we can almost definitely exclude the parameter sweep idea since all the points in this scaled target path are coincident and the path length is zero.
-This then makes parameterised distances meaningless.
+This implies that either !AWViewer detects degenerate target path and handles it appropriately, or, the only information !AWViewer uses from the target paths is the number of edges/points.

-We can also infer that perhaps the only information that the algorithm uses from the target paths is the number of edges/points.
-We can also potentially rule out other ideas like the point distribution algorithm using other features of the target path (area, convexity) when making decisions.
+In the latter case we can potentially rule out ideas like the point distribution algorithm using other features of the target path (area, convexity) when making decisions and can almost definitely exclude the parameter sweep idea since all the points in this scaled target path are coincident and the path length is zero making the parameterised distances meaningless.

-#### Example 6
+#### Example 7

 This example is further motivated by the previous example.
 We investigate what happens when we scale the source path.
 For a scale factor of 40% the result is follows